James Harvey Miner: Elected office

 Miner was originally a member of the Whig Party, but joined the Republican Party when it was organized in 1854.
 Running on the Republican ticket, he was elected district attorney of Richland County in 1856 and was subsequently re-elected in 1858.
-In December of 1856, he was also one of the founding directors of the Pine River Valley Bank, but the Panic of 1857 ruined that business before it actually opened to the public.
+In December 1856, he was also one of the founding directors of the Pine River Valley Bank, but the Panic of 1857 ruined that business before it actually opened to the public.

 He focused on his legal career in the early 1860s, but was then elected county judge in 1865, serving a four-year term.
 While serving as judge, he was elected the 2nd village president of Richland Center in 1868.
 The following year, in the fall of 1869, he was the Republican candidate for Wisconsin State Assembly in the Richland County district, and defeated "People's Democrat" Ira S. Haseltine.
 He did not run for re-election in 1870.

 In 1876, he was chosen as a presidential elector for the Republican slate in Wisconsin, but was obliged to resign before the general election after he was appointed postmaster at Richland Center by President Grant.
 He went on to serve five years as postmaster.
 During this time, he was also appointed to the board of trustees of the industrial school at Waukesha and served a three year term.